learn-co-curriculum/phase-4-rails-strong-params/README.md

 ```

 Then, make another request using Postman.
 We'll get back a
-`500 - Internal Server Error` as a response, with a
+`500 - Internal Server Error` as a response, with an
 `ActiveModel::ForbiddenAttributesError` as the exception.

 This is thanks to Rails' built-in security protection against the